kitnil/awesome/README.md

 - [hwinfo](https://github.com/openSUSE/hwinfo) - Hardware information tool
 - [gnome-todo](https://github.com/GNOME/gnome-todo) - Task manager for GNOME
 - [xonotic](https://github.com/xonotic/xonotic) - Mirror of https://gitlab.com/xonotic - Xonotic (superproject containing tools to download other repositories and assets)
-- [dnscrypt-proxy](https://github.com/jedisct1/dnscrypt-proxy) - A tool for securing communications between a client and a DNS resolver
 - [amanda](https://github.com/zmanda/amanda) - Amanda Network Backup
 - [scrypt](https://github.com/Tarsnap/scrypt) - The scrypt key derivation function was originally developed for use in the Tarsnap online backup system and is designed to be far more secure against hardware brute-force attacks than alternative functions such as PBKDF2 or bcrypt.
 - [burp](https://github.com/grke/burp) - burp - backup and restore program